katydid/validator-lean/Validator/Learning/Readme.md

  * [Basic](./Basic.lean) is the simplest version of the memoizable algorithm, which using [enter](../Deriv/Enter.lean) and [leave](../Deriv/Leave.lean).
 It uses monads to make the code more concise.
 NO compression, NO parser, NO memoization.
  * [Compress](./Compress.lean) adds compression to [Basic](./Basic.lean) for a little extra efficiency.
 NO parser, NO memoization.
  * [Parser](./Parser.lean) adds the use of a pull-based Parser which makes it possible to only parse what is truly necessary to parse.
 NO memoization.
 NO compression.
- * [Memoize](./Memoize.lean) adds memoization, by simply swapping out the implementation of Env.
+ * [Memoize](./Memoize.lean) adds memoization, by simply swapping out the implementation of ValidateM.
 NO compression.